Oakridge, Oregon: Education

 In 2008, Oakridge High School was recognized as one of the best high schools in America by U.S. News & World Report.

 The University of Oregon and Lane Community College are located 40 mi to the west.

 The Oakridge Public Library was built at 48318 E. First St., next to the city hall, in 2012.
-It was paid for with a federal grant of $800,000 and replaces a smaller library that was located in the city hall building.
+It was paid for with a federal grant of $800,000 and replaced a smaller library that had been located in the city hall building.